khulnasoft/tracker/docs/docs/advanced/data-sources/write.md

 # Writable Data Sources

-Since v0.20.0 tracker includes a new `DataSourceService` in its gRPC server.
+Since v0.20.0 tracee includes a new `DataSourceService` in its gRPC server.
 This service includes the ability to write generic data into a specified data source, both through streaming and unary methods.
 However, in order to utilize this feature, a speciailized `WritableDataSource` must be specified in the RPC arguments.
 These data sources are currently only available through custom data sources, meaning that no built-in data sources support this feature.